 The Town of Sackville provides operation funding to Renaissance Sackville.
-Renaissance Sackville focuses on the community development of Sackville and it offers modest seed funding and limited administrative support to new community and economic development initiatives whose purpose supports the Renaissance vision.
+Renaissance Sackville focuses on the community development of Sackville and it offers modest seed funding and limited administrative support to new community and economic development initiatives whose purpose supports the Renaissance Sackville vision for the Town: Sackville will be a vibrant, economically and environmentally responsible, aesthetically pleasing, caring, friendly and gracious community.

-In 2018, \$25,000 was provided to Renaissance Sackville, with \$12,500 to be directed to Community Development Projects, and \$12,500 to be used to support economic development initiatives, and a requirement for Renaissance Sackville to provide a report to Council.
-Renaissance Sackville presented their 2018 report during to the Town's 2019 public budget process.
+In 2019, \$25,000 was provided to Renaissance Sackville, with at least half of the funding awards to be directed to support economic development initiatives, and half to be used for Community Development Projects, and a requirement for Renaissance Sackville to provide a report to Council.
+Renaissance Sackville presented their 2019 report during to the Town's 2020 public budget process.